nosajio/writing/recreational-outrage-is-toxic-2017-08-22.md

 coverImg: "http://a.nosaj.io/cover--problems.gif"
 ---

 Human perception is frighteningly sensitive.
-Nobody likes to think of themselves as easy to fool, but the sensitivity of human perception makes us all – well – very open to manipulation.
+Nobody likes to think of themselves as easy to fool, but the sensitivity of human perception makes us all frighteningly open to manipulation.

 In [a study](https://www.newscientist.com/article/mg21528731-800-the-yuck-factor-the-surprising-power-of-disgust/) done in 2012, scientists were able to influence participants to behave in a way considered prejudiced simply by introducing a bad smell into the room with them.